The Difference Between Remote Assistance and Remote Desktop

 So the answer to the Ultimate Question of Life, the Universe, and Everything… Well, in the context of this blog, it’s more like: Which port is used by Remote Assistance and Remote Desktop.
 And that answer is 3389.

 What is port 3389?
 It’s a TCP port reserved in Windows for the remote desktop connection since Win XP.
 It’s even referred to as Windows Remote Assistance port sometimes.
 Sure thing, you can choose to use some other ports.
 But to change a Remote Assistance port you must have Administrator permissions.

-Needless to say that you’ll need Remote Assistance ports opened on all computers engaged in both Remote Desctop and Remote Assistance sessions.
-Preferably, not the standard one, for that’s where all malicious software aim.
+Needless to say that you’ll need Remote Assistance ports opened on all computers engaged in both Remote Desktop and Remote Assistance sessions.
+Preferably, not the standard one, for that’s where all malicious software aims.
 And, whenever you set a custom port number, don’t forget to add the new rule on the Actions pane of the Windows Firewall management console.

-Sadly, the same cannot be said for the Remote Desktop Protocol’s vulnerability.
-Unprotected RDP connections exposed to the Internet lead to serious problems.
+- ➔ Unprotected RDP connections: any connection via Remote Desktop Protocol exposed to the Internet leads to serious problems.
 So make sure to get yourself a reliable VPN and never use the standard Windows remote access utilities without it.
-And, at the first chance you’ll have to get a third-party remote tool designed specifically for accessing PCs remotely — just get it.

-And that’ll be all for today’s blog.
-Don’t hesitate to click my links to dig a bit deeper, stay safe, never accept remote connection requests from strangers, and see ya all in the next one.
+That’ll be all for today’s blog.
+Don’t hesitate to click my links to dig a bit deeper, stay safe, never accept remote connection requests from strangers, and see you all in the next one.